mavills/polars-as-config/docs/context-dump/transformation-final-format.md

   "variables": [
     /* Array of VariableInstance objects */
   ],
-  "operations": [
+  "steps": [
-    /* Array of OperationInstance objects */
+    /* Array of Step objects - updated from operations */ ],
-  ],
   "outputs": [
     /* Array of TransformationOutput objects */